beh74/pgsql_backup_s3/README.md

 By convention, the postgresql dbname will be the UNIQUE ID of the file uploaded to S3.

+We will tag the S3 object with :
+- dump-type : postgresql  (because i need to know the backup kind)
+- dump-time : database pg_dumpall time in seconds (because i need to estimate the db restauration time)
+- database-version : the postgresql server version discovered during backup

 ## Usage

 Docker Compose: